AnswerDotAI/fh-frankenui/README.md

 >
 > This library is still in active development, however there are many
 > great things you can do with it already.
 We’d really like you try to
-> it and tell us how it works for you - but please be aware there will
+> it and tell us how it works for you!
-> improvements to the API over time

 ## Installation